-The Group's statement of financial position as at 30 June 2021 includes goodwill of 14,518 thousand euros which is described in more detail in Note 12.
+The Group's statement of financial position as at 30 June 2022 includes goodwill of 13,276 thousand euros which is described in more detail in Note 12.

-We have considered the measurement of goodwill to be a key audit matter because goodwill accounts for 26% of the Group's assets as at the reporting date and the recoverable amount of goodwill has been determined based on management's estimates.
-The ongoing COVID-19 pandemic has increased the uncertainty inherent in the valuation and impairment testing of assets.
+We have considered the measurement of goodwill to be a key audit matter because goodwill accounts for 34% of the Group's assets as at the reporting date and the recoverable amount of goodwill has been determined based on management's estimates.

-The Group's management tests goodwill for impairment by reference to market ratios, which involves the use of estimates both in the compilation of a reference group of comparable companies and in the
+The Group's management tests goodwill related to Great Britain segment (in total amount of 8,097 thousand euros) for impairment by reference to market ratios, which involves the use of estimates both in the compilation of a reference group of comparable companies and in the interpretation of the data for the reference group.